kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 # Feature selection {#RFE}

 It is not always a good idea to keep all the features in the model.
 Using features that are not related to the target label can negatively affect the model's performance.
 Again, there are many ways to do feature selection, often though, they are some version of backward elimination when you start with the full model and systematically remove the least important features.
 The Recursive Feature Elimination (RFE) with cross-validation accomplishes this by recursively eliminating features based on the model performance improvement estimated using cross-validation.
-The final number of features select so that including more features in the model will not significantly improve its performance.
+The final number of features are selected so that including more features in the model will not significantly improve its performance.

 {{< highlight Python >}}
 from sklearn.feature_selection import RFECV